liatrio/autogov-workflows/README.md

 #### `.github/workflows/rw-build-image.yaml`

 - `subject-name` (required, string): Subject name as it should appear in the attestation.
-- `registry` (optional, string, default: 'ghcr.io'): Container registry to push image.
+- `registry` (required, string, default: 'ghcr.io'): Container registry to push image.
-- `cert-identity` (required, string): The certificate identity of the signer workflow, or builder, used in the verify job to ensure artifacts and attestations can be verified against the source repository and correct workflow using the gh-cli (e.g. --cert-identity flag).
-If verifying an image, the workflow name should be rw-attest-image.yaml, if verifying blob(s), the workflow name should be rw-attest-blob.yaml.
+- `cert-identity` (required, string): The certificate identity of the signer workflow used in the verify job.
+The workflow name should be rw-attest-image.yaml.
-- `autogov-verify-version` (optional, string, default: 'v0.13.0'): The autogov-verify version to use.
-- `autogov-helper-version` (optional, string, default: 'v0.5.5'): The autogov-helper version to use.
+- `autogov-version` (optional, string, default: 'v0.20.0'): The autogov version to use.
 - `release-image` (optional, boolean, default: true): Whether to run the release-image job.
+- `vuln-threshold-critical` (optional, string, default: '0'): Maximum critical vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-high` (optional, string, default: '0'): Maximum high vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-medium` (optional, string, default: '0'): Maximum medium vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-low` (optional, string, default: '0'): Maximum low vulnerabilities allowed (0=none, -1=unlimited).

 #### `.github/workflows/rw-build-blob.yaml`

 - `subject-path` (required, string): Path to the artifact serving as the subject of the attestation.
-- `cert-identity` (required, string): The certificate identity of the signer workflow, or builder, used in the verify job to ensure artifacts and attestations can be verified against the source repository and correct workflow using the gh-cli (e.g. --cert-identity flag).
-If verifying an image, the workflow name should be rw-attest-image.yaml, if verifying blob(s), the workflow name should be rw-attest-blob.yaml.
+- `cert-identity` (required, string): The certificate identity of the signer workflow used in the verify job.
+The workflow name should be rw-attest-blob.yaml.
-- `autogov-verify-version` (optional, string, default: 'v0.13.0'): The autogov-verify version to use.
-- `autogov-helper-version` (optional, string, default: 'v0.5.5'): The autogov-helper version to use.
+- `autogov-version` (optional, string, default: 'v0.20.0'): The autogov version to use.
 - `release-blob` (optional, boolean, default: true): Whether to run the release-blob job.
+- `vuln-threshold-critical` (optional, string, default: '0'): Maximum critical vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-high` (optional, string, default: '0'): Maximum high vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-medium` (optional, string, default: '0'): Maximum medium vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-low` (optional, string, default: '0'): Maximum low vulnerabilities allowed (0=none, -1=unlimited).

 #### `.github/workflows/rw-build-blob-offline.yaml`

 - `subject-path` (required, string): Path to the artifact serving as the subject of the attestation.
-- `cert-identity` (required, string): The certificate identity of the signer workflow, or builder, used in the verify job to ensure artifacts and attestations can be verified against the source repository and correct workflow using the gh-cli (e.g. --cert-identity flag).
-Since blob is the only build type that uses this workflow, the workflow name should be rw-attest-blob-offline.yaml.
+- `cert-identity` (required, string): The certificate identity of the signer workflow used in the verify job.
+The workflow name should be rw-attest-blob-offline.yaml.
+- `autogov-version` (optional, string, default: 'v0.20.0'): The autogov version to use.
 - `release-blob` (optional, boolean, default: true): Whether to run the release-blob job.

-#### `.github/workflows/rw-attest-blob-offline.yaml`

-- `subject-path` (required, string): Path to the artifact serving as the subject of the attestation.
-- `blob-artifact-name` (optional, string, default: 'blob-build-artifact-low-perms'): The name of the blob(s) built from the build-blob action.
-- `show-summary` (optional, boolean, default: true): Whether to attach a list of generated attestations to the workflow run summary page.
-- `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label used for runner/OS selection.
-- `github-token` (optional, string, default: ''): The GitHub token set throughout the reusable workflow including the composite (build) action.
+- `mutations-config` (optional, string, default: ''): Path to the mutations config file (e.g. .autogov-release.yaml) passed through to the release-blob job.
+Leave empty to skip mutations.
+- `vuln-threshold-critical` (optional, string, default: '0'): Maximum critical vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-high` (optional, string, default: '0'): Maximum high vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-medium` (optional, string, default: '0'): Maximum medium vulnerabilities allowed (0=none, -1=unlimited).
-- `autogov-helper-version` (optional, string, default: 'v0.5.5'): The autogov-helper version to use.
+- `vuln-threshold-low` (optional, string, default: '0'): Maximum low vulnerabilities allowed (0=none, -1=unlimited).

 #### `.github/workflows/rw-attest-image.yaml`

 - `subject-name` (required, string): Subject name as it should appear in the attestation.
-- `registry` (optional, string, default: 'ghcr.io'): Container registry to push image.
+- `registry` (required, string, default: 'ghcr.io'): Container registry to push image.
 - `show-summary` (optional, boolean, default: true): Whether to attach a list of generated attestations to the workflow run summary page.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label used for runner/OS selection.
-- `github-token` (optional, string, default: ''): The GitHub token set throughout the reusable workflow including the composite (build) action.
+- `github-token` (optional, string): The GitHub token set throughout the reusable workflow including the composite (build) action.
-- `autogov-helper-version` (optional, string, default: 'v0.5.5'): The autogov-helper version to use.
+- `autogov-version` (optional, string, default: 'v0.20.0'): The autogov version to use for predicate generation.

 #### `.github/workflows/rw-attest-blob.yaml`

 - `subject-path` (required, string): Path to the artifact serving as the subject of the attestation.
-- `blob-artifact-name` (optional, string, default: 'blob-build-artifact'): The name of the blob(s) built from the build-blob action.
+- `blob-artifact-name` (optional, string, default: 'blob-build-artifact-high-perms'): The name of the artifact for the blob(s) built from the build-blob action.
 - `show-summary` (optional, boolean, default: true): Whether to attach a list of generated attestations to the workflow run summary page.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label used for runner/OS selection.
-- `github-token` (optional, string, default: ''): The GitHub token set throughout the reusable workflow including the composite (build) action.
+- `github-token` (optional, string): The GitHub token set throughout the reusable workflow including the composite (build) action.
-- `autogov-helper-version` (optional, string, default: 'v0.5.5'): The autogov-helper version to use.

-#### `.github/workflows/rw-verify.yaml`

-- `build-type` (required, string): Specify the type of build: "image" or "blob".
-- `subject-name` (optional, string, default: '${{ github.repository }}'): Subject name as it should appear in the attestation.
-- `image-digest` (optional, string, default: ${{ inputs.build-type == 'image' && github.event.needs.build.outputs.image-digest }})
-- `registry` (optional, string, default: 'ghcr.io'): Container registry to push image.
-- `blob-artifact-id` (optional, string, default: ${{ inputs.build-type == 'blob' && github.event.needs.build.outputs.blob-artifact-id }})
-- `cert-identity` (optional, string, default: '<https://github.com/liatrio/liatrio-gh-autogov-workflows/.github/workflows/rw-attest-image.yaml_or_rw-attest-image.yaml@refs/heads/main>'): The certificate identity of the signer workflow, or builder, used in the verify job to ensure artifacts and attestations can be verified against the source repository and correct workflow using the gh-cli (e.g. --cert-identity flag).
-If verifying an image, the workflow name should be rw-attest-image.yaml, if verifying blob(s), the workflow name should be rw-attest-blob.yaml.
-- `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label used for runner/OS selection.
-- `autogov-verify-version` (optional, string, default: 'v0.13.0'): The autogov-verify version to use.
+- `autogov-version` (optional, string, default: 'v0.20.0'): The autogov version to use.

-#### `.github/workflows/rw-release.yaml`

-- `build-type` (required, string): Specify the type of build: "image" or "blob".
-- `attest-build-attestation-artifact-id` (required, string, default: ${{ github.event.needs.attest-build.outputs.attest-build-attestation-artifact-id }}: The artifact-id of the build provenance attestation artifact.
-- `attest-metadata-attestation-artifact-id` (required, string, default: ${{ github.event.needs.attest-metadata.outputs.attest-metadata-attestation-artifact-id }}: The artifact-id of the custom metadata attestation artifact.
-- `attest-sbom-attestation-artifact-id` (required, string, default: ${{ github.event.needs.attest-sbom.outputs.attest-sbom-attestation-artifact-id }}: The artifact-id of the SBOM attestation artifact.
-- `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label of the workflow runner.
-- `github-token` (optional, string, default: ''): The GitHub token set throughout the reusable workflow including the composite (build) action.

-### Outputs

-#### `.github/workflows/rw-attest-image.yaml`

-- `image-digest` (string): The image digest of the image that was built from the build-image job.
-- `attest-build-attestation-artifact-id` (string): The artifact-id of the build provenance attestation artifact.
-- `attest-metadata-attestation-artifact-id` (string): The artifact-id of the custom metadata attestation artifact.
-- `attest-sbom-attestation-artifact-id` (string): The artifact-id of the SBOM attestation artifact.
-- `attest-dependency-scan-attestation-artifact-id` (string): The artifact-id of the dependency scan attestation artifact.

-#### `.github/workflows/rw-attest-blob.yaml`

-- `blob-artifact-id` (string): The artifact-id of the build artifacts.
-- `attest-build-attestation-artifact-id` (string): The artifact-id of the build provenance attestation artifact.
-- `attest-metadata-attestation-artifact-id` (string): The artifact-id of the custom metadata attestation artifact.
-- `attest-sbom-attestation-artifact-id` (string): The artifact-id of the SBOM attestation artifact.
-- `attest-dependency-scan-attestation-artifact-id` (string): The artifact-id of the dependency scan attestation artifact.

-#### `.github/workflows/rw-verify.yaml`

-- No outputs for this action

-#### `.github/workflows/rw-release.yaml`

-- No outputs for this action

 #### `.github/workflows/rw-attest-blob-offline.yaml`

 - `subject-path` (required, string): Path to the artifact serving as the subject of the attestation.
-- `blob-artifact-name` (optional, string, default: 'blob-build-artifact'): The name of the blob(s) built from the build-blob action.
+- `blob-artifact-name` (optional, string, default: 'blob-build-artifact-low-perms'): The name of the artifact for the blob(s) built from the build-blob action.
 - `show-summary` (optional, boolean, default: true): Whether to attach a list of generated attestations to the workflow run summary page.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label used for runner/OS selection.
+- `github-token` (optional, string): The GitHub token set throughout the reusable workflow including the composite (build) action.
+- `autogov-version` (optional, string, default: 'v0.20.0'): The autogov version to use.

+#### `.github/workflows/rw-verify.yaml`

+- `build-type` (required, string): Specify the type of build: "image" or "blob".
+- `subject-name` (optional, string, default: '${{ github.repository }}'): Subject name as it should appear in the attestation.
+Required unless subject-path is specified.
+- `image-digest` (optional, string): The digest of the image that was built and pushed.
+Required for build-type "image".
+- `registry` (optional, string, default: 'ghcr.io'): The container registry to use.
+- `blob-artifact-id` (optional, string): The artifact-id of the build artifacts.
+Required for build-type "blob".
+- `cert-identity` (required, string): The certificate identity of the signer workflow used in the verify job.
+The workflow name should be rw-attest-image.yaml for images, or rw-attest-blob.yaml for blob(s).
 - `github-token` (optional, string, default: ''): The GitHub token set throughout the reusable workflow including the composite (build) action.
+- `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label of the workflow runner.
+- `autogov-version` (optional, string, default: 'v0.23.0'): The autogov version to use (input name retained for backwards compatibility).
+- `use-cert-identity-list` (optional, boolean, default: '${{ github.repository != 'liatrio/autogov-workflows' }}'): Whether to use cert-identity-list for validation.
+- `vuln-threshold-critical` (optional, string, default: '0'): Maximum critical vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-high` (optional, string, default: '0'): Maximum high vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-medium` (optional, string, default: '0'): Maximum medium vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-low` (optional, string, default: '0'): Maximum low vulnerabilities allowed (0=none, -1=unlimited).

 #### `.github/workflows/rw-verify-offline.yaml`

-- `blob-artifact-id` (optional, string, default: ${{ inputs.build-type == 'blob' && github.event.needs.build.outputs.blob-artifact-id }})
+- `blob-artifact-id` (required, string): The artifact-id of the build artifacts.
+- `attest-build-attestation-artifact-id` (optional, string): The artifact-id of the build provenance attestation artifact.
+- `attest-metadata-attestation-artifact-id` (optional, string): The artifact-id of the custom metadata attestation artifact.
+- `attest-sbom-attestation-artifact-id` (optional, string): The artifact-id of the SBOM attestation artifact.
+- `attest-dependency-scan-attestation-artifact-id` (optional, string): The artifact-id of the dependency scan attestation artifact.
-- `cert-identity` (optional, string, default: '<https://github.com/liatrio/liatrio-gh-autogov-workflows/.github/workflows/rw-attest-image.yaml_or_rw-attest-image.yaml@refs/heads/main>'): The certificate identity of the signer workflow, or builder, used in the verify job to ensure artifacts and attestations can be verified against the source repository and correct workflow using the gh-cli (e.g. --cert-identity flag).
-If verifying an image, the workflow name should be rw-attest-image.yaml, if verifying blob(s), the workflow name should be rw-attest-blob.yaml.
+- `cert-identity` (required, string): The certificate identity of the signer workflow used in the verify job.
+The workflow name should be rw-attest-blob-offline.yaml.
 - `github-token` (optional, string, default: ''): The GitHub token set throughout the reusable workflow including the composite (build) action.
-- `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label used for runner/OS selection.

-#### `.github/workflows/rw-release-offline.yaml`

-- `blob-artifact-id` (optional, string, default: ${{ inputs.build-type == 'blob' && github.event.needs.build.outputs.blob-artifact-id }})
-- `attest-build-attestation-artifact-id` (required, string, default: ${{ github.event.needs.attest-build.outputs.attest-build-attestation-artifact-id }}: The artifact-id of the build provenance attestation artifact.
-- `attest-metadata-attestation-artifact-id` (required, string, default: ${{ github.event.needs.attest-metadata.outputs.attest-metadata-attestation-artifact-id }}: The artifact-id of the custom metadata attestation artifact.
-- `attest-sbom-attestation-artifact-id` (required, string, default: ${{ github.event.needs.attest-sbom.outputs.attest-sbom-attestation-artifact-id }}: The artifact-id of the SBOM attestation artifact.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label of the workflow runner.
+- `autogov-version` (optional, string, default: 'v0.20.0'): The autogov version to use (input name retained for backwards compatibility).
+- `vuln-threshold-critical` (optional, string, default: '0'): Maximum critical vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-high` (optional, string, default: '0'): Maximum high vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-medium` (optional, string, default: '0'): Maximum medium vulnerabilities allowed (0=none, -1=unlimited).
+- `vuln-threshold-low` (optional, string, default: '0'): Maximum low vulnerabilities allowed (0=none, -1=unlimited).

+#### `.github/workflows/rw-release.yaml`

+- `branch` (optional, string, default: 'main'): Branch to cut the release from.
+- `mutations-config` (optional, string, default: ''): Path to the mutations config file (e.g. .autogov-release.yaml).
+- `dry-run` (optional, boolean, default: false): Run in dry-run mode (no commits, tags, or releases created).
+- `autogov-version` (optional, string, default: 'v0.20.0'): The autogov release version to download and use.
+- `vsa-artifact-id` (optional, string, default: ''): The artifact ID of the VSA to upload as a release asset.
+- `blob-artifact-id` (optional, string, default: ''): Artifact ID of the blob to download and publish as a release asset.
-- `github-token` (optional, string, default: ''): The GitHub token set throughout the reusable workflow including the composite (build) action.
+- `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label of the workflow runner.

 ### Outputs

-#### `.github/workflows/rw-build-image.yaml`

-- `attest-build-attestation-artifact-id` (string): Attestation artifact ID
-- `attest-metadata-attestation-artifact-id` (string): Metadata artifact ID
-- `attest-sbom-attestation-artifact-id` (string): SBOM artifact ID
-- `attest-dependency-scan-attestation-artifact-id` (string): Dependency scan artifact ID
-- `image-digest` (string): image-digest

-#### `.github/workflows/rw-build-blob.yaml`

-- `attest-build-attestation-artifact-id` (string): Attestation artifact ID
-- `attest-metadata-attestation-artifact-id` (string): Metadata artifact ID
-- `attest-sbom-attestation-artifact-id` (string): SBOM artifact ID
-- `attest-dependency-scan-attestation-artifact-id` (string): Dependency scan artifact ID
-- `blob-artifact-id` (string): Blob artifact ID

-#### `.github/workflows/rw-build-blob-offline.yaml`

-- `attest-build-attestation-artifact-id` (string): Attestation artifact ID
-- `attest-metadata-attestation-artifact-id` (string): Metadata artifact ID
-- `attest-sbom-attestation-artifact-id` (string): SBOM artifact ID
-- `attest-dependency-scan-attestation-artifact-id` (string): Dependency scan artifact ID
-- `blob-artifact-id` (string): Blob artifact ID

-#### `.github/workflows/rw-attest-blob-offline.yaml`

-- `blob-artifact-id` (string): The artifact-id of the build artifacts.

-#### `.github/workflows/rw-verify-offline.yaml`

-- No outputs for this action

 #### `.github/actions/build-image/action.yaml`